pingcap/tispark/docs/userguide.md

 The following is a short overview of the TiSpark configuration.

-Generally, it is  recommended to allocat 32G memory for Spark.
+Generally, it is recommended to allocate 32G memory for Spark.
 Please reserve at least 25% of the memory for the operating system and buffer cache.

 It is recommended to provision at least 8 to 16 cores on per machine for Spark.
 Initially, you can assign all the CPU cores to Spark.